-- e) Tendency to use alternative forms to classic public-benefit foundations - f) Other?
+e) Tendency to use alternative forms to classic public-benefit foundations f) Other?

-7. Public fundraising: Are there any specific laws that regulate fundraising and do they affect foundations?
+7. Public fundraising: Are there any specific laws that regulate fundraising, and do they affect foundations?

-There is an ongoing but unfruitful debate on whether and how to increase the ceilings for tax incentives.
+There is an ongoing but unfruitful debate on whether and how to increase the ceilings for tax incentives (see Section III).
+In the past year, the government has also been investigating and planning how to encourage greater use of private funds in culture and sports, but so far without results.

-VII.Further information
+VII.
+Further information

-Useful contact
+Useful contacts